JohnADeady/Programming-Scripting-Project-18/README.md

 4. [Seaborn](https://seaborn.pydata.org/) Seaborn is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.

-### Summarise the data set by max, min and mean of each using python
+### Python Programme
-We begin my import the librares that are needed to analysis the iris data set.
+We begin my importing the librares that are needed to analysis the iris data set.

 ```import numpy as np
 import seaborn as sns